On March 29, 2023, The National Plan to End Parkinson’s Act (H.R.8585) was reintroduced in the House and Senate for the 2023 session.

-On July 28, 2022, the U.S. House of Representatives introduced the first-ever legislation solely devoted to ending Parkinson’s disease (PD).
+On July 28, 2022, the U.S. House of Representatives introduced the first-ever legislation solely devoted to ending Parkinson’s.
 This is a historic moment for the Parkinson’s community!

 This bipartisan legislation is led by Representative Paul Tonko (D-NY) and Representative Gus Bilirakis (R-FL).
-The Parkinson’s community is thankful for their leadership.
+The Parkinson’s community is thankful for its leadership.

 This bill will go through the traditional congressional process and will need to be voted on by the House.
 A Senate’s companion bill will be introduced in the coming weeks, because it is standard congressional procedure for both chambers of Congress to pass the bill before it can go to the President for signature.

 Parkinson’s is a disease that requires a national effort to cure and prevent.
 Parkinson’s costs the U.S. $52 billion every year, half of which is shouldered by the federal government, and that annual cost is expected to grow to $80 billion by the year 2037.